medcomdk/ehmi/docs/assets/documents/production-pilot/index.md

 EHMI Delivery Status Security is defined as
 - the needed security implementation to serve EHMI Delivery Status as described in [EHMI Delivery Status Description](#ehmi-delivery-status-description)
-    - this part of EHMI Core Security is desribed [here](../security/security-specification-of-ehmi-eds.md)
+    - this part of EHMI Core Security is described [here](../security/security-specification-of-ehmi-eds.md)

 <br/>